juliorodrigues97/perfume-distribution-analytics/README.md

 ![Pareto](assets/screenshots/page4_pareto_abc.png)

-**Key findings (February 2024):**
+**Key findings - February 2024:**
 - **Revenue was highly concentrated across a small portion of the portfolio.**
-At the 80% revenue threshold, just 147 products (21% of the portfolio) generated approximately $1.65M, representing 80% of total net revenue.
+At the 80% revenue threshold, just 147 product lines (21% of the portfolio) generated approximately $1.65M, representing 80% of total net revenue.
 This highlights the disproportionate contribution of a relatively small group of products.

 - **The Pareto distribution highlights clear portfolio prioritization opportunities.**
 The concentration of revenue among a limited number of product lines suggests that these high-contribution products should receive greater attention in areas such as inventory availability, commercial focus, and performance monitoring.